dotlang/language/README.md

 [KISS rule] (https://en.wikipedia.org/wiki/KISS_principle) and [DRY rule] (https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 As a 10,000 foot view of the language, code is written in files (called modules) organized in directories (called packages).
-Each file represents zero or more struct definitions (data fields) plus functions.
+There are functions and types.
+Each function gets one or more input (each of it's own type) and gives an output.
+Types include primitive data types, struct, union, enum and a general type alias.
 Concurrency, templates (generics), lambda expression and exception handling are supported.

 ### Core principles